Essien-glory/Essien-glory/README.md

-- Hi, I’m @Essien-glory
+- Hi, I’m Essien-glory
 - A Junior Data Analyst
 - Excel, Power BI, Sql & Python
-- I’m also looking for Internships and/or entry level programs
+- I’m currently looking for Internships and/or entry level programs
 - You can reach me on linked_in with same username

 <!---